Patellofemoral Pain Syndrome

 - Go to physical therapy as directed.
 A physical therapist will teach you exercises to help improve movement and strength, and to decrease pain.

 - Maintain a healthy weight.
-Ask your healthcare provider how much you should weigh.
-Ask him to help you create a weight loss plan if you are overweight.
-Losing weight can help decrease pressure on your knee.
+Ask your healthcare provider what a healthy weight is for you.
+Ask him or her to help you create a weight loss plan if you are overweight.
+Weight loss can help decrease pressure on your knee.

 You may be referred to an orthopedic surgeon.
 Write down your questions so you remember to ask them during your visits.